Skip to content

 We are also developing a portfolio of gut-restricted enzyme replacement therapies to address rare metabolic disorders that lack approved treatments.

-Our two leading enzyme programs are indicated in orphan pediatric diseases Homocystinuria (SYNT-202) and maple syrup urine disease (SYNT-203).
-SYNT-202 and SYNT-203 were acquired from Codexis, Inc. in 2024 after eight years of optimization for GI stability through Codexis’ groundbreaking CodeEvolver™ platform that discovers and develops novel, high-performance enzymes.
-SYNT-202 and SYNT-203 have completed non-human primate studies and are progressing toward IND-enabling studies.
-Next-generation versions of these programs are also in development, which leverage the DIGEST™ platform to sustain gut-restricted activity for maximum disease control (SYNT-212 and SYNT-213).
+Our two leading enzyme programs are indicated in orphan pediatric diseases Homocystinuria (SYNT-212) and maple syrup urine disorder (SYNT-213).
+These enzymes were acquired from Codexis, Inc. in 2024 after eight years of optimization for GI stability through Codexis’ groundbreaking CodeEvolver™ platform that discovers and develops novel, high-performance enzymes.
+Both enzymes have been investigated in multiple pre-clinical studies, including in non-human primates.
+We are developing programs in combination with SYNT technology to sustain gut-restricted activity for maximum disease control.

 Top